 Cooking With Lavender

 The lightest dusting of lavender goes a long way in the kitchen.
 Use fresh or dried buds but beware: The essence gets stronger and more concentrated as it dries.
 Use a very light touch or risk infusing the entire dish with bitterness or an oddly soapy flavor.
 When cooking with dried lavender, use only 1/3 of the amount if the recipe calls for fresh buds.
 Example: 1 1/2 teaspoons fresh = 1/2 teaspoon dried.

 Flavor Pairings With Lavender

 Lavender's sweet, fragrant flavor complements a range of foods, both sweet and savory.
 Ingredients lavender goes well with include strawberries, blueberries, pears, lemon, orange, honey, sage, rosemary, oregano, thyme, black pepper, and chocolate.

 Different Ways to Enjoy Lavender

 Tricks for Using Lavender to Ensure It's Not Overpowering

 For sweets: Lavender's floral notes play well off berries and citrus in baked goods.
 Instead of adding small amounts of the actual dried flowers to recipes, try using lavender-infused sugar for enhancing sweet dishes with just the slightest hint of floral goodness.
-Tone it down by infusing the dried flowers into cream for ganache, whipped cream, crème brûlée, and crème anglaise, or into simple syrup for iced tea or a variety of desserts and cocktails.
+Tone it down by infusing the dried flowers into a cream for ganache, whipped cream, crème brûlée, and crème anglaise, or into a simple syrup for iced tea or a variety of desserts and cocktails.

 For savories: Lightly toast dried lavender in a dry skillet set over medium heat, constantly stirring, to deepen its complexity and remove the perfumed notes.
 Taking away the one quality that makes lavender so distinctive doesn't dull its unique flavor at all but rather gives diners the experience of wondering just what that wonderful flavor is instead of biting into a mouthful of floral perfume.